EtsTest-ReactNativeApps/ANIQUIZ-final/README.md

 # **Final Aniquiz Project**

 This is a repository that contains the development code for Aniquiz.
 Aniquiz is an offline based mobile quiz application that I have been developing by myself for last few month.
-The initial devleopment code for aniquiz is in quiz directory, which uses a Meteor.js backend.
+The initial devleopment code for aniquiz is in quiz directory, which uses a **Meteor.js** backend.
-However, as Meteor.js converts web apps to mobile apps using WebView, I decided to change it to ReactNative backend for better native design integration for mobile and user experience.
+However, as Meteor.js converts web apps to mobile apps using WebView, I decided to change it to **React Native framework** for better native design integration for mobile and user experience.
+The project is currently at testing stage with first signed APK already produced with **Expo React Native IDE**.
 The UI was designed using Sketch and Invisionapp.

 ## **Features of Aniquiz**
    Here are some main features of aniquiz